Community and Wider World

 Forth Valley Welcome

 Forth Valley Welcome (FVW) seeks to help New Scots (refugees), integrate as confidently as possible into their new communities through furniture provision, home visiting, English language practice, and family activities.
-We support FVW in fund-raising, hosting their clothes hub, organising an ongoing collection of toiletries and seasonal collections of clothes, through member’s volunteering and board membership, and sharing information.
+We seek to support FVW in every way we can.

 Sanctuary Sunday